frederic-perez/AmE-dictionary/data/dictionary.md

 __haunted__ _Billy Lynn's haunted face._
 __hauteur__
 __have (hand)writing like chicken scratch__ _idiom_ To have very poor, messy, and/or illegible handwriting, likened to the marks made in the dirt by a chicken.
+__have (something) cold down__ _idiom_ :dart: To learn, master, or understand something perfectly, to the point of requiring little or no focus to do, recall, or accomplish it.
 __have a bone to pick with someone__ _idiom_ To want to talk to someone about something annoying they have done. _I got a bone to pick with you.
 Come on!_
 __have a bun in the oven__ _idiom_ To be pregnant.
 __have a heart of gold__ _idiom_ To be very kind and generous.